ReviveSoft/video-cards/README.md

 import { VidedCard } from '@revivesoft/video-cards';

+## import css in your project

+import "@revivesoft/video-cards/css";

 ## VidedCard Component

 The `VidedCard` component is a beautiful and interactive card that displays an image and a video.
 The video gets activated on hover, providing an engaging user experience.